OpenUnison/openunison.github.io/docs/deployauth.md

 1. It adds an extra `\n` at the end
 2. It will store your secret information in your shell's history file

-Best to create this file manually and add the secret to it. ***NOTE***: Do not base64 encode the data before putting it in this file.
+It's best to create this file manually and add the secret to it. ***NOTE***: Do not base64 encode the data before putting it in this file.
 The `ouctl` command will handle that for you.

 ---